Zimperium/zscan-plugin-ado/README.md

     ZSCAN_CLIENT_SECRET: $(ZSCAN_CLIENT_SECRET)
 ```

 The above example assumes that the clint id and client secret variables are correctly configured (the latter using a secret variable), and the input file filename is correct.
 At this time, the script does not accept wildcards.
+You can adjust the script URL to point to the tag/release of your choice.

 ## License